 Wayne has been the Cathy Freeman Foundation's photographer and videographer for many years.
 He travels Wooribinda, Tiwi, Elcho and Palm Islands to record this incredible work.

 Creating specific visual narratives to meet the individual needs of the client is a skill Wayne Quilliam is well know for.
-Companies like Ernst and Young contract Wayne to build their photographic libraries.
+Companies like Ernst and Young and ANZ contract

-The United Nations in New York and Geneva have engaged Wayne several times to create culturally appropriate International standard exhibitions.
+The United Nations in New York and Geneva have engaged Wayne several times to create culturally appropriate International exhibitions.

-Wayne has recorded over 1000 conferences and events around the world.
+Wayne has recorded over 500 conferences and events around the world.
 Capturing the essence of the moment is his specialty.